fraudlabspro/magento2/README.md

 This extension requires a valid API key to function.
 Please sign up for a free API key at http://www.fraudlabspro.com/sign-up.

 # Installation

-In order to install the extension in Magento 2.0 the steps are:
+## Install Manually

 1. Download the FraudLabs Pro plugin from the FraudLabs Pro GitHub site at https://github.com/fraudlabspro/magento2.
+2. Create a folder and name as Hexasoft.
+3. Unzip the file that downloaded from FraudLabs Pro GitHub site, rename it to FraudLabsPro and transfer it into Hexasoft folder.
-2. Unzip the file and upload it to the Magento installation root directory as: magento2/app/code/
+4. Upload the Hexasoft folder to the subdirectory of Magento installation root directory as: magento2/app/code/
-3. Login to the Magento admin page and disable the cache under the System -> Cache Management.
+5. Login to the Magento admin page and disable the cache under the System -> Cache Management page.
-4. At the Linux server command line enter the following command in the Magento root directory: php bin/magento setup:upgrade
+6. At the Linux server command line enter the following command in the Magento root directory: php bin/magento setup:upgrade

-5. Then the plugin settings will be available in the admin panel by opening the Stores -> Configuration.
+## Install via Composer

+1. At the Linux server command line enter the following command in Magento root directory: composer require hexasoft/module-fraudlabspro
+2. Next continue by entering: composer update
+3. Then follow by: php bin/magento setup:upgrade

 For more detail information please refer http://www.fraudlabspro.com/tutorials/how-to-install-fraudlabs-pro-plugin-on-magento2.